 - Tap Sound & vibration Adaptive Sound.

-- Turn on Adaptive Sound.
+- Turn Adaptive Sound on or off.

 Troubleshoot sound problems